Numerous state and federal agencies and

 safe deposit boxes, stocks and bonds, uncashed refund

-and payroll checks whose owners cannot be found, utility
+and payroll checks whose owners cannot be located, utility

 deposits, traveler’s checks, undeliverable tax refund